Blog

 World-Class Amenities at The Botanic

-The Botanic Silverdale is designed to offer residents a premium lifestyle through an impressive range of amenities that prioritise connection, wellness, community, purpose and joy.
+The Botanic Hibiscus Coast is designed to offer residents a premium lifestyle through an impressive range of amenities that prioritise connection, wellness, community, purpose and joy.

 The state-of-the-art Wellness Centre includes a 20m lap pool, spa, sauna and stream room, plus a full gymnasium.
 Aquacise, yoga, nautical walking, and strength and balance classes are just some of the fitness classes on offer at The Botanic.